son-link/TinySQLite/README.md

 // Get all users
 $result = $db->select(array('table' => 'users'));

-// Get only the user with a specyfic username
+// Get only the user with a specific username
 $result = $db->select(
 	array('
 		'table' => 'users',